UAD EFFECTS & PLUG-IN CHAINS FOR MASTERING

 Lazar: When I’m working with stems, I really like that UAD plug-ins are more than just functional in getting the basic job done.
 They can add missing flavor and color to enhance a mix.

-Katz: I invented the UAD K-Stereo Processor, and I designed it specifically for mastering, so I’m a little biased on that one.
+Katz: I invented the UAD Precision K-Stereo Ambience Recovery, and I designed it specifically for mastering, so I’m a little biased on that one.
 [Laughs.]
 I use it on 30 to 40 percent of the material that comes in.

 5. Do you reach for UAD’s Precision Tools often?